 Welcome to the first real post in the ‘LoveweddingsNG Vendor Tips’ series.
 If you missed the introductory post last week, catch up HERE.

-Today, I’d be writing about ‘Exhibitions’ especially as we’re in what I’d like to refer to as the ‘Exhibition Season‘.
-With so many exhibitions just concluded and/or coming up, the ’ember’ months are particularly popular for exhibitions.
+Today, I’ll be writing about ‘Exhibitions’ especially as we’re in what I refer to as the ‘Exhibition Season‘.
+With so many exhibitions just concluded and/or coming up, there’s no better time to write about this.
 Here are a few of them and there are hundreds more;

 - The Harrogate Bridal Show, Harrogate (September 11 – 13, 2015)